The Intentional Frame

 III.
 A Journalist’s Eye

-My approach wasn’t built in a studio; it was forged in the high-stakes world of global photojournalism.
-Filing for news organizations like Reuters and the Seattle P-I, and shooting for brands like Patagonia and Condé Nast, taught me that operational discipline is the only way to survive the chaos of the field and reliably find stories worth telling.
-I’ve missed shots, run out of film, been overwhelmed by new locations.
-I built the protocols and methods I teach because I needed them myself.
+My approach wasn't built in a studio; it was forged in the high-stakes friction of global photojournalism.
+Filing for news organizations like Reuters and the Seattle P-I taught me that having repeatable frameworks and methods are the only way to survive the chaos of the field and reliably find stories worth telling.
+I built these protocols because I needed them myself to perform under pressure.

 Bridging the Gap

-I’ve turned that field-tested grit into a repeatable protocol for the serious artist.
+I’ve turned that field-tested grit into a repeatable doctrine for artists seeking to improve.
 I don’t just teach the handling of a camera or a watercolor brush; I show you how to use them as seamless extensions of your eye.
 Together, we move past the "snapshot" impulse to create a permanent visual signature—a way of seeing that remains part of your tradecraft long after you’ve left the streets of Amsterdam.

-I don’t just teach you how to shoot Building X at Location Y; I teach you how to see stories everywhere.
+I won’t just teach you how to shoot the Westerkerk at sunset; I’ll teach you how to see and capture stories everywhere.

 My 25 years in the field—from the front line of Reuters to the editorial rigor of international publications—serve as the foundation for our partnership.
 But this residency isn’t about my archive; it’s about yours.